Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

 Tuscaloosa, AL 35405

 FHHS provides patient-centered prevention, testing, medical care, and case management services.
-You can receive confidential, free rapid testing for HIV and hepatitis C (HCV).
-It also offers low-cost chlamydia, gonorrhea, herpes, and syphilis testing.
+They offer confidential, free rapid testing for HIV and low-cost chlamydia, gonorrhea, and syphilis testing.
 FHHS serves the entire western Alabama and eastern Mississippi areas with tests provided in-office and at community testing events.
-It accepts private insurance, Medicaid, and Medicare.
-Services are available Monday through Friday from 9 a.m. to 6 p.m., but the clinic closes from 12:30 p.m. to 2 p.m. daily.
-It’s not currently accepting walk-ins.
+They accept Medicaid, Medicare, and most private insurances.
+Services are available Monday through Friday from 9 a.m. to 6 p.m., but the clinic closes from 12:30 p.m. to 2 p.m. daily and does not currently accept walk-ins.

 2720 6th Street